devlover07/Typescript/README.md

 # Typescript
-This repository is a compilation of all the of my typescript codes.
+This repository is a compilation of all of my typescript codes.